cagarweyne/es2015/Iterators & Generators.md

 ##What are Iterators?
 Iterators are nothing special, in fact they are just good old JavaScript objects with a `next` method on them.
 The `next` methods was designed for iteration, and this method returns what's called a 'result object'.
 This result object has two properties, `value` and `done`.

+Things will be become a lot clearer when we write some code, so let's create an Iterator function that will take a collection, i.e. an object that is iterable, and will return an object, when we call its `next()` method, with the two properties that we mentioned already, `value` and `done`.
+I'm going to write it in the most simplest way, so that we can understand the underlying concept of an Iterator in ES6: